samsarahq/samsara-python/docs/DefaultApi.md

 # **get_sensors_temperature**
 > TemperatureResponse get_sensors_temperature(access_token, sensor_param)

-Get the current temperature readings for the specified sensors.
+This method returns the current ambient temperature (and probe temperature if applicable) for the requested sensors.

 ### Example
 ```python